Polirecyliente/SGConocimiento/Programming/B01_C/01_Language_basics.md

 ## String data types

+C has string data types for individual characters, and for strings in general.

+### Character data type

 In C the basic string data type is the character data type.

 The `char` keyword is used to create variables of character data type.